 Several authorities supervise Findata’s operation to ensure that the granting of data permits and the processing of data are carried out in accordance with the law.

-- Supervises the processing of personal data and ensures that Findata complies with data protection legislation.
+- Data Protection Ombudsman, who supervises the processing of personal data and compliance with data protection legislation

 How is the right to object implemented at Findata?